DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-11-exploring-the-scope-of-a-register-of-placement-schools.md

 The register would not operate in isolation.
 It would need to interact with:

+- register trainee teachers to read from the same school data record
 - the Register of training providers to link each school to a training partnership
 - the Get Information about Schools (GIAS) database to validate and retrieve school details
-- Publish teacher training courses (Publish), Find teacher training courses (Find), Apply for teacher training (Apply), Manage teacher training applications (Manage) and Register trainee teachers to read from the same school data record
+- Publish teacher training courses (Publish), Find teacher training courses (Find), Apply for teacher training (Apply) and Manage teacher training applications (Manage)

 We also need to understand what happens when a school closes or changes type, and how updates flow through from GIAS.